MoazIrfan/nextjs-and-tailwind-portfolio/README.md

 # My Personal Website

-This is my personal portfolio website, built using Tailwind CSS and Next.js 13.
-It showcases my projects, skills.
-It provides a brief overview of who I am and what I do as a web engineer.
+My personal(portfolio) website, built using Next.js 13 and Tailwind CSS.
+It showcases my projects, and skills and provides a brief overview of who I am and what I do as a web engineer.

 ## Live Demo